mlinnen/my-keezer/readme.md

 * Broadcast over MQTT event changes such as: compressor, fan and lights turning on/off
 * Respond to an MQTT ping request so that an external application can determine what keezers are online
 * Allow the keezer to join a wifi network without changing the code
+* Allow for the keezer to join a new Wifi or a different MQTT broker by holding down the mode pushbutton for > 3 seconds.

 ## Hardware
 * 2 DS18B20 Temperature Sensor